Medicare Enrolled

 What this data tells you about Dr. Clark

-Dr. Michael Clark is a radiation oncology in Fort Myers, FL, with 15 years in practice.
+Dr. Michael Clark is a radiation oncology specialist in Fort Myers, FL, with 15 years of NPI registration.
 Based on federal Medicare data, Dr. Clark performed 126,587 Medicare services across 8,423 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Clark received a total of $36 from 1 pharmaceutical and/or device company across 2 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in radiation oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.